uswds/uswds-site/pages/design-principles/design-principles.md

 ## Embrace accessibility

 {:.font-lang-7}
-**Accessibility affects everybody, build it into every decision.** Legal requirements are a critical, necessary starting point, but this is only the beginning.
-Accessibility is about real people who use our services — it's usability for people who interact with products differently.
+**Accessibility affects everybody; build it into every decision.** Legal requirements are a critical starting point for factoring accessibility into your decision-making, but these requirments are only the beginning.
+Accessibility is about real people who use your services — it's usability for the broadest possible audience regardless of how they engage with your content.
 Everyone who works on government websites has a role to play in making federal resources accessible and inclusive.
 Design generously and celebrate accessibility requirements as a set of design constraints that help us create a better product for all users.

 ### Key considerations
+The following are useful questions to ask your team as you account for accessibility requirements and features:

-- Can users navigate your site using only the keyboard?
+- Can users navigate your site using only a keyboard?
-- Can users use a screen reader to access the page content?
+- Can users use a screen reader to access all page content?
 - Can users quickly understand the main points of your content?
 - Can users easily interpret content associated with graphic elements?
 - Can users easily understand and complete key tasks?
 - Are you testing your service with a broad range of users?
 - Do you know your agency accessibility team?
 - Is your site organized such that everyone can navigate it easily?
-- Are you using accessibility testing tools?
+- Are you using accessibility-testing tools?
-- Did your accessibility testing tools provide accurate results?
+- Are your accessibility-testing tools providing accurate results?
 - Are you providing content in [languages other than English](https://digital.gov/resources/improving-access-to-services-for-people-with-limited-english-proficiency-e-o-13166/), as appropriate for the audience?

+### Practical actions
+The following are practical actions you can take:

+- **Humanize accessibility.** Seek out examples of the real-life impact of accessible products and services.
+Try to make accessibility less abstract and more personal.
+- **Use agency resources.** Reach out to [your agency's accessibility team](https://www.section508.gov/tools/coordinator-listing), and build a relationship with them.
+- **Learn about assistive technology.** Visit the Web Accessibility Initiative website to get familiar with the basic ways people use assistive technology and [how people with disabilities use the web](https://www.w3.org/WAI/people-use-web/).
+- **Follow existing standards.** Conform to the [Revised 508 Standards](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh) and [W3C WCAG 2.0](https://www.w3.org/TR/WCAG20/).
+- **Work from existing resources.** Consult [Section508.gov](https://www.section508.gov/), [Accessibility for Teams](https://accessibility.digital.gov/), and the [18F Accessibility Guide](https://accessibility.18f.gov/).
+- **Design generously.** Adopt an [inclusive-design](http://inclusivedesignprinciples.org/) mentality as described on the Inclusive Design Principles website.
+- **Develop accessible code.** Ensure front-end code is written accessibly and conducts manual and automated testing.
+- **Write accessible content.** Ensure content is written in [plain language](https://www.plainlanguage.gov/) and [headings](https://accessibility.18f.gov/headings/), [images](https://accessibility.18f.gov/images/), and [links](https://accessibility.18f.gov/links/) are accurately labeled.
+- **Build accessible designs.** Ensure designs are accessible, pages are laid out in a logical order, and content meets color-contrast requirements.
+- **Test broadly.** Test with a broad range of users and abilities throughout the design and development process, including manual accessibility testing against the [Trusted Tester and ICT Testing Baseline](https://www.section508.gov/test/trusted-tester).
+- **Be responsive.** Remediate accessibility issues when you discover them.
+- **Contract for accessibility.** Use the [Accessibility Requirements Tool](https://www.section508.gov/buy/accessibility-requirements-tool) (ART) to incorporate accessibility requirements into your contracts.

-### Resources
+### Further reading

 #### Government resources